Logo

 3.

-Loretta Ford was born December 28,1920, in New York City.
+Loretta Ford Pfingstel was born in New York City on December 28,1920.

 4.

-When Loretta Ford graduated from high school at 16, she was too young to enter a postgraduate training program, so she worked at Middlesex General Hospital in New Brunswick, New Jersey as a nurses' aide.
+When Loretta Ford graduated from high school at 16, she was too young to enter a postgraduate training program, so she worked at Middlesex General Hospital in New Brunswick, New Jersey, as a nurses' aide.

 5.